Skip to content

 Cons

 Neither first-click nor last-click attribution tells the full story.
-We recommend moving to a multi-touch attribution model that distributes credit across the entire customer journey.
-If you must choose between these two, use last-click for short sales cycles and first-click for longer consideration periods — but recognize that both are oversimplifications.
-Our attribution services help clients implement data-driven models that reflect how customers actually convert.
+Move to a multi-touch attribution model that distributes credit across the customer journey.
+If forced to pick between the two, use last-click for short sales cycles and first-click for longer consideration periods, but recognize that both are oversimplifications.
+Digital Point implements data-driven models that reflect how customers actually convert.